-Strategic Priority 3 - Built Environment - Accessible, well planned built landscapes which are in balance with the Town's unique heritage and open spaces
+Strategic Priority 3 - Built Environment - Accessible, well planned built landscapes which are in balance with

 3.3 Plan and maintain the Town's assets to ensure they are accessible, inviting and well connected

 Risk Risk Likelihood (based on history & with existing controls) Risk Impact / Consequence Risk Rating (Prior to Treatment or Control) Principal Risk Theme Risk Action Plan (Controls or Treatment proposed) Individual quotes will need to be sought for minor works, delaying works and compromising capital works completion within financial year.
 Unlikely (2) Minor (2) Low (1-4) FINANCIAL IMPACT \$250,001 - \$1,000,000 Manage by undertaking procurement early in the financial year to ensure works can be completed.